Teaching English & The Pros and Cons of Big Cities and Small Cities

 However, be prepared for higher rents, more noise and a faster pace life.
 Nova rents will average 50,000 to 70,000 yen.
 Geos, another heavy-hitter in the English conversation world will charge 55,000 yen for their apartments while Aeon will subsidize their apatments for 42,000 yen per month.
 All numbers don't include utilities.

 Other English schools will charge upwards of 70,000 yen per month.
 A couple nights on the town and you’ll be counting the days to payday.
 It can be more difficult learning Japanese simply because it’s easy to surround yourself with your English speaking colleagues.

-Also the pay rate for teaching English in bigger cities often isn’t any higher than small cities.
+Also the pay rate for entry level teaching positions in bigger cities often isn’t any higher than small cities.
 If you like getting attention or feeling special - you won’t in a big city.
 You’ll be just another face in the crowd.